mnlagrasta/perl-app-automaton/README.md

 # EXECUTION

-Once it's installed and you have a config file, you can run it using the "automatan" wrapper script.
+Once it's installed and you have a config file, you can run it using the "automaton" wrapper script.
-By default, it will look for a config file named '.automatan' in your home directory.
+By default, it will look for a config file named '.automaton' in your home directory.
 You can also specify a config file using the -c filename parameter.
 You can also get some verbose output with -v, but there isn't much there yet.

 # TODO